KabeloBolaane/interview/README.md

 A recycle view  is used to display the popular post from the NYT Timese Endpoint , an Adapter & Model to partially load data

+# Pull to refresh

+This library is used to pull and sync popular news between app and the endpoint